dylanhay/portfolio-generator/README.md

 ## Installation
 To run locally once cloned:
 * Enter `npm install` in the CLI to install the required npm packages
-* Enter `npm start` in the CLI to launch live server
+* Enter `node app.js` in the CLI to launch the application

 ## Contribution
 Built by Dylan Hay